Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events or take payments.

 Can we share a Stripe account?

 Tip: if someone else has already set up a Stripe account for your PTA and invited you to be an admin on it, you just need to connect your Stripe account to your Classlist event by choosing 'Receive payments via Stripe'.
-Then 'Sign In' to Stripe.
-You don't need to go through the Stripe set up process, as that is to connect a new account.
+Then enter your email address to 'Sign In' to Stripe. i.e. You won't need to go through the Stripe set up process, as that would be to set up a new account for your school or PTA.

 Who should set up the Stripe account